desctable/desctable/README.md

 <br>

-This allows you to modulate the behavior of `desctable` in every detail, such as using paired tests, or "malformed" tests.
+This allows you to modulate the behavior of `desctable` in every detail, such as using paired tests, or non *htest* tests.

 ``` r
 # This is a contrived example, which would be better solved with a dedicated function